truenas/documentation/content/SCALE/SCALEUIReference/Credentials/LocalGroupsScreens.md

 {{< toc >}}

 The **Credentials > Groups** screen displays a list of groups configured on the screen.
-By default built-in groups are hidden until you make them visible.
+By default, built-in groups are hidden until you make them visible.

 ![LocalGroupsSCALE](/images/SCALE/22.02/LocalGroupsSCALE.png "Local Groups Built-in Accounts")